More about: 20 Best Things To Do in Madrid

 Sightseeing in the Spanish capital ranges from a visit to the Prado Museum or the Royal Palace to a tour of its streets and squares, a flamenco show or one of the excursions you can take from Madrid to places like Toledo, El Escorial or Segovia.
 These are the 20 things you can't miss on your trip to Madrid.

-1. Take a historical tour of the centre of Madrid
+2. Take a historical tour through the centre of Madrid

 The most authentic experience of any city is to walk around it.
 This is the most effective way to get close to the charm of the city and to get to know its history through its squares, buildings and monuments.
 I recommend you try:

-You can discover the historic centre, the Barrio de las Letras, or the legendary bars of the city on a tour accompanied by an expert guide who will tell you interesting stories and give you tips for your trip.
+You can discover the historic centre, the Barrio de las Letras, or the city's legendary bars on a tour accompanied by an expert guide who will tell you interesting stories and give you tips for your trip.

 The Retiro is probably one of the most beautiful parks in Spain.
 Each of its areas is different, but all of them have in common the delicacy and order with which this park, which is also the lungs of the centre of the capital, is cared for.